alinalihassan/pyLesma/docs/features/flow_control.md

 ## While loops

-The expression is required to be of type bool.
+The evaluation expression is required to be of type bool.

 ```py
 x = 5